German Style Kale Recipe – Grünkohl mit Pinkel

 - 3 slices of ham (450 g), uncured and smoked

-Preparation of the kale of the German Style Kale Recipe:
+Preparation of the kale for the recipe:

 Wash the kale and remove the thick middle ribs and stems.
 Bring a large saucepan with water and 1-2 teaspoons of salt onto the stove and heat the water up to a boil.
 Add the kale to the boiling water and let it cook for 1-2 minutes.
 Turn the heat off and use a ladle to fill 500 ml of the water in a small saucepan.
 Place the kale in a colander and rinse under cold water and let it drain.
 You also could use a salad spinner to dry the kale.
 Cut the kale into small pieces and place it on the side.